Smart-Display-Series/SmartDisplay_Arduino_Examples/README.md

 This Examples supports the following:

-This examples has been tested on the Mega 2560.
+This example works Smart Display Modules 3.5" (CANbus Series) and has been tested on the Mega 2560.

-This examples will work with all Smart Display Modules (CANbus Series).
 This is therefore all Smart Display 3.5", 3.9", 4.3", 5", 7", 10.1".

-The demo code included with ***[CanFestival](https://canfestival.org/)*** library was made for the Smart Display CANbus 3.5", however is easily be adapted to
+The demo code included with ***[CanFestival](https://canfestival.org/)*** library was made for the Smart Display CANbus,

-other size displays.
+however is easily be adapted to other size displays.

 ## Installation